Medical expert of the article

 - Combined view.

-Symptoms of allergic stomatitis can be localized, that is, only in a separate area of the oral cavity - the sky, the gum, the tongue, but the process can be diffuse and widespread.
-In addition, the clinical picture depends on the type of immunological response, on the morphological changes that may be as follows:
+Symptoms of allergic stomatitis can be localized, that is, appear only in a separate area of the oral cavity - the palate, gums, tongue, but the process can also be diffuse, widespread.
+In addition, the clinical picture depends on the type of immunological response, on morphological changes, which can be as follows:

 - Serous allergic stomatitis.